-For almost three years my family and I have been travelling from one location to another.
+For almost three years my family and I have been traveling from one location to another.
 We certainly were not living on a boat in a marina!
 We started off in the Mediterranean, crossed the Atlantic Ocean, cruised the Caribbean and eventually, after 18,500 miles, have decided to settle down for a long-term stay (1 year?) in Charleston, South Carolina.

 Our choice to homeschool our, now 6-year-old daughter, didn’t work as well as expected.
-After many discussions my husband and I decided that a proper schooling environment would be best.
+After many discussions, my husband and I decided that a proper schooling environment would be best.
 We decided to temporarily curtail our cruising lifestyle and instead enroll our daughter, Sienna, into first grade in America.

 So…we’ll be living on our boat, in a marina, for at least one year – perhaps longer…

 Transitioning from full-time cruising to full-time marina life has been interesting.
-On the one hand I’m sad that our ‘flying-the-the-seat-of-our-pants’ lifestyle has been put on hold.
+On the one hand, I’m sad that our ‘flying-the-the-seat-of-our-pants’ lifestyle has been put on hold.
 On the other hand, it’s nice to take a break from constant travel, massive uncertainty and having to pay over the odds for many goods and services.

 With the prospect of staying in Charleston for at least a year, my husband and I discussed the idea of renting or buying a property.
 In our minds, having a boat was for the purpose of using the boat.
 If not sail to around the world; we’d want to at least use our boat to sail when conditions allowed us to do so.